History of NYOS

 11 April 1997

-First public performance of the National Children’s Orchestra of Scotland in the Queen’s Hall, Edinburgh conducted by James Durrant with the young Nicola Benedetti as orchestra leader.
+Pictured: The National Children’s Orchestra of Scotland had their first performance in the Queen’s Hall, Edinburgh conducted by James Durrant with the young Nicola Benedetti as orchestra leader.

 7 July 1997

-Camerata Scotland tours Australia in collaboration with Camerata Australia.
+Pictured: Camerata Scotland toured Australia in collaboration with Camerata Australia.

 1999